gorositopablo/k8s-thousandeyes/readme.md

 ## Motivation
 In my use case of building a platform, I need to create HTTP test automatically when a new API or service gets deployed, without any manual intervention or effort.

-Cisco ThousandsEyes have an IaC [provider to use for Terraform](https://registry.terraform.io/providers/thousandeyes/thousandeyes/latest) , but if you would prefer to implement some kind of GitOps approch for ThousandEyes there are not many options available.
+Cisco ThousandsEyes have an IaC [provider to use for Terraform](https://registry.terraform.io/providers/thousandeyes/thousandeyes/latest) , but if you would prefer to implement some kind of GitOps approach for ThousandEyes there are not many options available.

-- There is Kubernetes Operator project but it seems deprecated.
+- There is a Kubernetes Operator project but it seems deprecated.
 [See here](https://github.com/CiscoDevNet/thousandeyes-kubernetes-operator)
 - Crossplane providers would be a good option but there isn't a provider for it.
 - Crossplane Upjet (a project to "convert" Terraform providers into Crossplane providers) could be another option.
 But it seems a little bit complex.
 [My attempt here](https://github.com/gorositopablo/provider-thousandeyes).
 - Another option is to use some sort of Terraform inline within Crossplane, but getting Frankenstein thoughts.

  ## Solution
- This IS NOT an universal answer.
-But it is indeed a good solution for my problem.
+ This IS NOT a universal answer.
+But it is indeed a good solution to my problem.
- > Create HTTP test in ThousandEyes automatically without even think on them.
+ > Create HTTP tests in ThousandEyes automatically without even thinking about them.

-Create a service that perform API operations using the ThousandEyes API to create or update the HTTP Test on the fly.
+Create a service that performs API operations using the ThousandEyes API to create or update the HTTP Test on the fly.
-This should be able to use in a GitOps approach.
+This should be able to be used in a GitOps approach.

 ### How it works
 - You define a `configMap` with the httptest definition.
-In my use case, these configMaps gets created automatically from a Helm deployment, so all you need is to add a new `configMap` template in your Helm Chart.
+In my use case, these configMaps get created automatically from a Helm deployment, so all you need is to add a new `configMap` template in your Helm Chart.
 - The service reads all the configmaps that have the label `app: thousandeyes-tests`
-- It will check by the URL to check field if the test already exist or not  (https://developer.cisco.com/docs/thousandeyes/list-http-server-tests/)
+- It will check by the URL to check field if the test already exists or not  (https://developer.cisco.com/docs/thousandeyes/list-http-server-tests/)
-- If it doesn't exist already, creates the http test using the parameters defined in the configmap (https://developer.cisco.com/docs/thousandeyes/create-http-server-test/)
+- If it doesn't exist already, create the http test using the parameters defined in the configmap (https://developer.cisco.com/docs/thousandeyes/create-http-server-test/)
 - If it does indeed already exist, it will try to update according to whatever content you fill in the configmap  (https://developer.cisco.com/docs/thousandeyes/update-http-server-test/)
 - Once deployed, the pod will watch for any configmaps changes to create or update the HTTP test.